7 Best Mud Running Shoes in 2024

 Its airy build enhances our speed.
 At 9.0 oz (255g), it exhibits unmatched lightness, making it quicker to move than carrying the average trail shoe (10.4 oz/294g).
 It features the well-loved bouncy PWRRUN PB cushion and the brand’s Speedroll technology which promotes smooth forward transitions and higher cadence.
 This combination feels undoubtedly energetic and maintains our momentum.

 Endorphin Rift has a nonresisting midsole that keeps us nimble on sticky ground.
-It’s easy to maneuver with its 9.9% more flexible-than-average midsole as per our bend test.
+It’s easy to manoeuvre with its 9.9% more flexible-than-average midsole as per our bend test.
 This means it needs less effort to bend the shoe as we stride.
 Even twisting our feet feels effortless as our manual assessment reveals a 3/5 torsional rigidity.

 Its PWRTRAC rubber outsole has stable traction, inspiring surefootedness in our runs.
 Lined with 4.5 mm lugs that bite the ground, we didn't slip on puddles.
 Amazingly, the chevron lugs are spaced enough for mud shedding.